mavryk-network/taquito/website/versioned_docs/version-17.5.0/drain_account.md

 Finally, we can do the transfer operation and use the maximum amount we just calculated as the `amount` parameter of the `transfer` function.

 :::note
 In the following example, we have not revealed the account that we want to empty.
 We need to keep in mind that there are fees related to a reveal operation.
-We are subtracting 374 mutez from the balance to cover reveal fees.
+We are subtracting 374 mumav from the balance to cover reveal fees.

 **If the account to drain has already been revealed, you must not subtract the reveal fee from the balance.**
 :::